Upcoming Classes at Stellis Health

 It is important for every adult, no matter the age, to have a Health Care Directive so that your wishes are known if a time comes when you cannot speak for yourself.
 Join us in thought-provoking conversation to help make your preferences known.
 Learn vocabulary, reflect on your goals and values, choose a healthcare agent, explore goals for treatment, and take the first steps toward completing an advance directive.

 As a part of your prenatal care package at Stellis Health, we provide two prenatal education sessions for you and your partner or support person to attend at key points during your pregnancy.
 The classes are available bi-monthly at all three clinic locations at various times throughout the day.
 Please chose the class dates and locations that best fit your schedule and routine, regardless of the clinic location where you routinely see your provider.
+Please note that classes are currently being held via telephone in an effort to follow the CDC and the Minnesota Department of Health’s guidelines to combat COVID-19.

 It’s important for you to attend both classes during your pregnancy to ensure you feel well prepared for this exciting change in your life.
 By knowing what to expect during pregnancy and childbirth, your anxiety will be reduced and you’ll feel more in control.